mrtillman/counter-culture.auth/README.md

 dotnet run
 ```

 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
-Upon successful login, the page will redirect to http://localhost:8080, so be sure [counter-culture.app](https://github.com/mrtillman/counter-culture.app) is up and running on port 8080.